Biskop256/IoT-desktop/README.md

 ---

 ## Computer Setup
 The microcontroller used in the project is Raspberry Pi Pico W and MicroPython is the language.
 To develop and test the code I used Thonny, as this was the environment that caused the least troubles for me.
-The following chapter explains how you flash the firmware to your Pico W, how to set up Thonny and how you can install the relevant files onto your Pico W.
+The following chapter explains how you flash the firmware to your Pico W, how to set up Thonny and how you can install the relevant files onto your Pico W. I will also explain briefly how to set up Home Assistant and the MQTT addon.

 ### Firmware
 [This tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3) explains how to install the firmware in a very straight forward way.
 The TL;DR is: